EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### wait_until()
 Locks the code in place until the drive has passed the input parameter.
 This uses the exit conditions from the PID class.

+`target` the distance the robot needs to travel before unlocking the code
 <Tabs
   groupId="examples22"
   defaultValue="proto"